 For al fresco drinking it’s hard to beat Pub on the Park, on the Martello Street side of London Fields.
 They do good food and even better beers, but the enormous terrace is the main draw — opening onto the park and overlooking a field of wildflowers in the summer.

 If you prefer to get al fresco at a greater height then the cocktails at rooftop bar Netil360 come served with a side of cityscape, and Playground and Proof, a relative newcomer to Martello Street, has a treetop-lined bar in the works for summer.

 And other places proving that Broadway Market doesn’t have a monopoly on good drinking-spots in the area include the quieter, local pub feel of The Prince Arthur, on Forest Road, and the just as local but decidedly less quiet Spurstowe Arms on Greenwood Road.
-On the bar front NT’s and Kansas Smitty’s are both perennial favourites, with the crammed-in crowds to prove it, the latter with live jazz, swing or big band music most evenings.
+On the bar front Kansas Smitty’s a perennial favourite, with the crammed-in crowds to prove it, and with live jazz, swing or big band music most evenings.

 As you’d expect, the Italian community’s making its presence felt on the restaurant scene, with a high concentration of great pizza in the area.
 Lardo and Bella Vita are both key players — the latter also does excellent pasta and antipasti — but for great value and an unpretentiously good pizza experience it's hard to beat the Broadway Market branch of Franco Manca.
 The queues outside most nights are testament to that.